-Nitrogen (N) is the element with atomic number 7, symbol N. It is the most common isotope has atomic weight 14, with 15 being another stable isotope.
+Nitrogen (N) is the element with atomic number 7, symbol N. Its most common isotope has mass number 14, with 15 being another stable isotope.
 It is the seventh most common element in the universe and is formed by fusion of carbon and hydrogen in supernovae.

 Nitrogen is transparent in infrared and visible light radiation, but absorbs some ultraviolet.
 The spectral lines of atomic nitrogen are grouped into NI (neutral nitrogen), NII (singly ionized), NIII (doubly ionized), etc.